Goat Cheese and Caramelized Onion Tartlets

 In the printable recipe below, you can find a complete list of ingredients and measurements.

-• Caramelized Onions: You will need more onions for this recipe than you think since they reduce as the caramelize.
+• Caramelized Onions: You will need more onions for this recipe than you think, since they reduce as they caramelize.
 You can use white, yellow, sweet, red onion, or even a combination.
 Our caramelized onion recipe is simple but does require some time.

 • Goat Cheese: This tangy and creamy cheese helps balance the flavor of the caramelized onions.
-It doesn’t melt like other cheeses due to its lower moisture content but does get soft and creamy.
-We used goat cheese crumbles but you can use a log and crumble it yourself.
+It doesn’t melt like other cheeses due to its lower moisture content, but it does get soft and creamy.
+We used goat cheese crumbles, but you can use a log and crumble it yourself.

 ingredients for caramelized onion goat cheese tarts.